carbon-language/carbon-lang/flang/README.md

 # F18

-F18 is a ground-up implementation of a Fortran frontend written in modern C++.
+F18 is a ground-up implementation of a Fortran front end written in modern C++.
 F18, when combined with LLVM, is intended to replace the Flang compiler.

 Flang is a Fortran compiler targeting LLVM.